Product

 Monday price per user

-Since people collaborate on projects together in these tools, they can justify charging per user.
+Since people collaborate on projects with these tools, they can justify charging per user.

 CRM is another example.
-With CRM software, multiple people add contacts, collaborate on deals and manage customer relationships.
+With CRM software, multiple people can add contacts, collaborate on deals, and manage customer relationships.

 Tools like PipedriveInsightly and Streak all have per user pricing for teams.